Osteoporosis treatment Bellingham, WA

+As a Physical Therapist in Bellingham, WA, I have been treating clients with Osteopenia and Osteoporosis for years.
 Osteoporosis is a pediatric disease with geriatric consequences.
-Osteoporosis, a condition where bones become brittle and porous, effects over 10 million Americans.
+Osteoporosis, a condition where bones become brittle and porous, affects over 10 million Americans.
 Another 40 million have low bone mass density.
-It usually effects adults over the age of 50, women more than men.
+It usually affects adults over the age of 50, women more than men.
 However, we reach our peak bone mass density in our 20’s.
-This means that in our 20’s, our bones will be as strong as they will ever be.
-We then try to maintain as much of the bone mass as possible with resistance exercise, proper nutrition, adequate protein levels, enough sleep, and stress reduction.
+This means that in our 20s, our bones will be as strong as they will ever be.
+We then try to maintain as much of the bone mass as possible with resistance exercise, proper nutrition, adequate-protein levels, enough sleep, and stress reduction.
+Although rebuilding bone can be challenging and difficult, the consequences of not making lifestyle changes can be devasting.

 The role of the skeleton